Brain stimulation techniques show promise in patients with depression.

 - After application, the target region of the brain has shown changes in levels of dopamine, a chemical involved in reward and motivation

-- Transcranial direct current stimulation (tDCS) applies lower-energy stimulation than rTMS
+- In addition, Transcranial direct current stimulation (tDCS) applies lower-energy stimulation than rTMS

 - tDCS regulates the activity of nerve cells in the brain region, whereas rTMS increases activity